Top 5 Companies Making Self-Driving Trucks in 2022

 Risks of Self-driving Trucks

 Of course, every new technology comes with its risks.
-Self-driving vehicles may be smart, but even the calmest roads can become chaotic at the drop of a hat, and navigating the busy Interstates is a tough challenge, even for seasoned drivers.
-It’s only a matter of time until an autonomous truck wrecks into a passenger car, and then a number of legal questions arise:
+Self-driving vehicles may be smart, but even the calmest roads can become chaotic at the drop of a hat, and navigating busy interstates is a tough challenge, even for seasoned drivers.

 A fleet of black self driving semi trucks crossing a bridge